colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) by Andrej Karpathy inspired me to play with character-level representations (and was basically the first thing I read that got me excited about deep learning).
 If you haven't read it already, go do it now!
 If you're curious how these results compare to char-rnn, [here](https://github.com/colinmorris/char-rbm/blob/workspace/samples/cleaned/repos_char-rnn_unique.txt) are some samples from a char-rnn model trained for around 24 hours on GitHub repos with rnn_size=256, seq_length=20 and all other options set to their defaults.

-My RBM implementation was built on top of scikit-learn's lovely [BernoulliRBM](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.BernoulliRBM.html#sklearn.neural_network.BernoulliRBM) class, which is cleanly written and well-commented, and easy to hack on out of the box.

 Thanks to [Falsifian](http://www.falsifian.org/) for reviewing a draft of this post and teaching me about simulated annealing.

-Thanks to an anonymous brilliant artist for drawing the Tolkien-esque map of ["Kicksville"](/assets/rbm/kicksville.png).
+Thanks to an anonymous brilliant artist for drawing that Tolkien-esque map of ["Kicksville"](/assets/rbm/kicksville.png) in the header.